 What is the YMAA Retreat Center's educational accreditation status?

-Unfortunately, we are not an accredited institution, although we are recognized and approved by SEVP (Student Exchange Visitor Program) as a private, vocational, educational institution.
-Additionally, we have a pending application to the BPPE (Bureau for Private Post-Secondary Education).
-Our BPPE application has still not yet been reviewed.
+Unfortunately, we are not an accredited institution due to our school offering only a vocational programs.
+We are recognized and approved by SEVP (Student Exchange Visitor Program) as a private, vocational, educational institution.

 How can I offer my support?